cbaeza/BkpMyPictures/README.md

         usage: BkpMyPictures
-         -f,--from <arg>     Path origin where are locate the pictures -h,--height <arg>   Expected height of the picture.
+         -f,--from <arg>     Path origin where are locate the pictures -h,--height <arg>   Expected minimum height of the picture.
 Default value is 2000 pixels
          -t,--type <arg>     Type of picture to find.
-Default value is JPG -to,--to <arg>      Path which you want to copy the pictures -w,--width <arg>    Expected width of the picture.
+Default value is JPG -to,--to <arg>      Path which you want to copy the pictures -w,--width <arg>    Expected minimum width of the picture.
 Default value is 2000 pixels

          Example: copy all file located under you home Picture/test dir to the target dir BKP